Ice Pond, Black Pond Trail

 Ice Pond – Black Pond Trail, White Mountains (2010)

-Ice Pond, Black Pond Trail – Located at the abandoned site of logging Camp 7 of the East Branch & Lincoln Railroad (1893-1948), near the junction of today's Lincoln Brook Trail and Black Pond Trail in Lincoln, New Hampshire, is a pond known as “Ice Pond”.
+Ice Pond, Black Pond Trail – Located at the abandoned site of logging Camp 7 of the East Branch & Lincoln Railroad (1893-1948), near the junction of today's Lincoln Woods Trail and Black Pond Trail in Lincoln, New Hampshire, is a pond known as “Ice Pond”.
 Many hikers pass by this pond on the side of Black Pond Trail without even noticing it; it looks more like a parcel of dead trees than a pond.

 Behind Camp 7, during the logging railroad era, a small pond was created along Birch Island Brook.
 Blocks of ice were cut from this pond during the winter months and used in iceboxes (early refrigerators).
 The included photographs show the pond and what remains of the ice harvesting operation.